Materials and publications

 County Government of Marsabit (CGM) acts as an administrative body for the vast lands that cover area more than 70000 km2.
 After a new Kenyan Constitution was implemented in 2010 that had effecftively given more legistlative powers and rights to counties, the County Government of Marsabit is on the way to convert historically poor and troublesome town of Marsabit into a dynamically growing modern city.

-Housing is a fully devolved function of the County Government as per the provisions of fouth schedule of the Constitution of Kenya 2010.
-The Constitution obligates the government to take legislative policy and other measures including the setting of standards to achieve the progressive realization of right.
-Marsabit County Government’s Department of Housing Development os adequately staffed with personel from various expertise.
-Among them there are physical planners and surveyors.
-The County aims to provide a sustainable building models and introduce green building practices (sustainable building design with local building materials and clean energy technologies in the construction sector).
+Housing is a fully devolved function of the County Government as per the provisions of the Fouth Schedule of the Constitution of Kenya 2010.
+The Constitution obliges the government to take legislative policy and other measures including setting standards to achieve progressive realization of the right.
+Marsabit County Government Department of Housing Development os adequately staffed with a variety of expertise.
+Among them are physical Planners and Surveyors.
+The County aims to provide sustainable building models and introduce green building practices (sustainable building design with local building materials and clean energy technologies in the construction sector).

 For more information visit the website: www.marsabit.go.ke

 - Lassi Martikainen

 - Project Manager